davebenson/daveb-option-parser/README.md

 If the original long name takes arguments, they must be given consecutively after the short-option blob in the same order as in the short options.

+### `permitArguments`(_setting_, _label_)
+Configure how unknown arguments are handled.

+The setting can be a number of types:
+   * true: the arguments are taken as strings
+   * false: arguments are not allowed
+   * instance of TypeInfo or a string: any number of arguments of this type are allowed
+   * array of TypeInfo or string: exact type matching is requires

+The label is used for constructing the usage message and defaults to uppercase strings based on setting.

 ### `setExclusive`(_required_, _arrayOfOptionNames_)